 How to balance hormones naturally after the pill

 The pill depletes your body of vital nutrients and messes with your gut flora.
 That’s why after coming off the pill you may find that your acne and other symptoms which were masked by the synthetic hormones are even worse.

-To successfully balance your hormones after the pill you will need to replenish micronutrient levels and give your liver (main detoxification organ) and your gut much love.
+To successfully balance your hormones after the pill you will want to put emphasis on the following:

 How to balance hormones naturally after pregnancy